Thin Market Challenges and Responses

 AI-Enabled AI-Powered Interventions

-How AI-native interventions — semantic matching, confidential intermediation, input translation, and persistent memory — address the same challenges, often more broadly.
+How the six AI-native interventions — semantic matching, confidential intermediation, input translation, persistent memory, AI-enabled aggregation, and risk insulation — address the same challenges, often more broadly.
+For pre-launch synthetic bootstrapping, see the strategy section below.

 Existential Challenges